 By understanding what your cash position is expected be over the forward period, you have removed a lot of uncertainty.
 It is the uncertainty which is the real driver of stress.

 Cashflow projection models can be complex depending on your business model, but a simple rule of thumb is that the more work you put into them, the greater the accuracy you get.
 What surprises most businesses, is that 100% accuracy is generally not needed.
-Some general guidance around cashflow holes is what most businesses need, with a fine level of detail typically not worth the time, effort or cost to get there.
+Some general guidance around cashflow holes and the creation of a base model is what most businesses need, with a fine level of detail typically not worth the time, effort or cost to get there.

 Many good cashflow projections live in a simple spreadsheet, whereas others are more elaborate software packages which feed off the businesses accounting package.
 Regardless of the option taken, the most important factor is to review the output and take appropriate action.

-Cashflow projections are appropriate for all forms of business – but are particularly important when cash resources are tight, when you are growing or for those businesses changing their operating model.
+Cashflow projections are appropriate for all forms of business – but are particularly important when; cash resources are tight, you are growing or for those businesses changing their operating model.
 Remember also that your cash position can be very different to your profit position, so do not make the mistake of thinking that because you are profitable, you don’t need to monitor your cash position.
-Growth for instance can be very hungry for cash.
+Growth can be very cash hungry.

 To minimise business stress, maximise opportunity and aid your profitability, gain a fuller understanding of your operational cash position by using a cashflow projection.
 If you are uncertain how to do this, contact us for a chat!